This article has been updated from a previous version.

 Again, your homeowner’s insurance will cover most art, but there is a limit to that coverage.
 Your policy may not cover the full value of the art, or worse, may not cover your items at all if they don’t fall under your policy’s definition of “art.”

 Another reason to consider an art insurance endorsement is that homeowner’s insurance may not cover incidents such as theft, damage to the piece, breakage due to transit, and incidents that may happen if you lend out your art.

-If your art isn’t overly valuable based on the market but would be difficult to replace (e.g. it’s a family piece), consider an art rider.
-This can be added to your homeowner’s insurance to extend the coverage limit for your art and insure it from theft.
+If your art isn’t overly valuable based on the market but would be difficult to replace (e.g., it’s a family piece), consider an art rider.
+This can be added to your homeowner’s insurance policy to extend the coverage limit for your art and insure it against theft.

 Otherwise, separate art insurance can be useful for family heirlooms that would sell for a significant amount of money.
 It can also come in handy to cover any incidents your homeowner’s insurance won’t cover.
 Similar to a jewelry endorsement, you can expect your premium to be around 1% to 2% of the article’s value.

 Bicycle insurance endorsement

 Bicycles are another high-value item that you’ll want to insure.
-Bicycle sales skyrocketed in Toronto during 2020.
-If you’ve spent good money on a nice bike, you’ll want to protect it because theft remains a major problem.
+If you’ve spent good money on a nice bike, you’ll want to protect it from theft.
 Your homeowner’s insurance policy generally covers the value of the bicycle; however, if you’re a professional cyclist or spend a lot of time off-road, a separate bike policy might be a good idea so you’re covered for roadside assistance, too.

 A quick note: this refers to the insurance for the bike, not the rider.
 That said, you should have liability coverage under your homeowner’s insurance for when you’re riding your bike.